-The Canadian Institute of Forestry/Institut forestier du Canada National Awards Banquet took place on Wednesday, September 27, 2017, in Ottawa, Ontario during our Annual General Meeting and Conference.
-Alex Drummond, President of CIF/IFC, was the moderator of this long-running annual tradition.
+The Canadian Institute of Forestry/Institut forestier du Canada National Awards Banquet took place on Tuesday, September 18, 2018, in Grande Prairie, Alberta during the 110th Annual General Meeting and 2018 National Conference.
+Colin Carroll, President of CIF/IFC, was the moderator of this long-running annual tradition.

 CANADIAN FORESTRY ACHIEVEMENT AWARD

 The Canadian Forestry Achievement Award was established in 1967.
 The intent of the award is to recognize unique and outstanding forestry achievement by individuals in Canada.
 It is the Institute’s objective that it encourages excellence in the forestry profession.

 - The 2018 recipient was Ken Day of the Vancouver Section.